cavo789/blog/blog/XXX/python-qa/index.md

 Right now, I've too little experience with Ruff so I prefer to add it as **extra**.

-The documentation mention it's extremely fast and I should admit the first time I've run it I was thinking nothing was done (really too fast).
+The documentation mentions it's extremely fast and I should admit the first time I've run it I was thinking nothing was done (really too fast).
 I've made an intentional error in my code and it was well detected so, yes, the tool is extremely fast.

 According to the Ruff [documentation](https://docs.astral.sh/ruff/faq/#how-does-ruffs-linter-compare-to-flake8), this tool can completely replace Pylint (the linter), Autoflake (deletion of unused imports/variables), Black (the formatting tool) but didn't replace MyPy and Pyright ([doc](https://docs.astral.sh/ruff/faq/#how-does-ruff-compare-to-mypy-or-pyright-or-pyre)).